mobvoi/ticdesign/_en/doc/index.md

 Ticwear‘s settings system is similar to [Android Settings][android-settings].
 You can use Ticwear Preference in a similar way you would use Android Preference.
 But it should be noted that Ticwear Preference’s built-in `Listview` has been changed to `TicklableRecyclerView`.
 You need to use `RecyclerView.Viewholder` in order to bind statistics with Preference View.

 You have to inherit `Preference.VewHolder` when you need to achieve the customized `Preference`.
-We also need to cover its method as to bind your customized statistics.
+We also need to override its method as to bind your customized statistics.

 ## <a name="dialogs"></a>Dialog Box {#dialogs}

 <div class="row">
 <div class="col s12 m7" markdown="1">

-Being fully aware of the convenience of Dialog, we made a few modifications to make it look neater on smartwatch.
+Being fully aware of the convenience of Dialog, we make a few modifications to use on smartwatch.
 We also extended the push button and list display of dialog ,and provide numerical selection dialog.
 All the changes listed above have helped provide handy user experience while remained the convenience of Android interface.

 </div>
 <div class="col s12 m4 push-m1 center">